 What is Alternative Horsemanship?

-Samantha Harvey's Alternative Horsemanship horse and rider training approach teaches equine enthusiasts the awareness, recognition, and belief of the horse's communication and creates a willing equine partner.
+Alternative Horsemanship the Remote Horse Coach offers horse and rider a training approach that teaches equine enthusiasts the awareness, recognition, and belief of the horse's communication and creates a willing equine partner.
 For those unfamiliar with this horsemanship training approach developed over three decades by Samantha Harvey, it is based on teaching introspection of the rider, rather than generalized, quick-fix mainstream horse training offered in a 1, 2, 3 step type program.
 As equine students learn to recognize the root cause of unwanted behaviors in their horse, they can learn the horsemanship skill-sets needed to offer specific support toward their horse.
 Doing so offers non-critical thoughtfulness in the human and horse, or an "alternative" approach.

 Equestrian students learn via online horsemanship courses, personalized distance horse learning programs, how to recognize both their own and the horse's behavior patterns, self-deprecating or distracting thoughts, what emotionally triggers them and the horse, and how to replace these with an "alternative" mindset of making proactive decisions that offer the horse specific guidance and support.